eplt/gpt2-app/README.md

 4. Navigate to the page where the app is hosted. (e.g. `127.0.0.1:5000` for local deployment, or `ip:5000` for remote servers)

-## Future work

-I may integrate it with some public APIs, like Reddit and Twitter, and do some fun staff.

 ## License